Introduction

 - Quick switcher for fast navigation

-flint init my-projectThis creates the folder structure, initializes configuration, and registers the Flint.
+flint init my-projectThis creates the folder structure, initializes configuration, registers the Flint, and syncs configured features.
 From there:

 - Open the folder in Obsidian or your preferred editor